charlieargue/pan-code-samples/README.md

   - [ ] using **Tabox** for Chrome tab group management

-  - [ ] switching to Github Desktop
+  - [ ] using **Github Desktop**

-  - [ ] switching to VSCode extensions such as: auto-imports, spell checker, snippets, Quokka, etc.
+  - [ ] **VSCode extensions**: auto-imports, spell checker, snippets, Quokka, themes, #region folding, bookmarks, Markdown to JIRA, CODDX Kanban Board, Turbo Console Log, Auto Barrel, and others

-  - [ ] using VSCode keyboard short-cuts such as: auto-order/dedupe imports, auto-formatting, etc.
+  - [ ] using **VSCode keyboard short-cuts** such as: auto-order/dedupe imports, auto-formatting, navigate back/forward, etc.

-  - [ ] NOT having prettier auto-format run upon each file save, but instead centralizing prettier formatting via `husky` hooks
+  - [ ] fixed annoying prettier auto-format that was running each time a developer saved a file, to instead run before commits via `husky`

-  - [ ] Rule of 3s, ctx-options
+  - [ ] Tao of React, Rule of 3s, AHA Programming

   - [ ] separating state into two categories: App state from Server state (and not keeping everything in Redux)

   - [ ] successfully implementing various latest patterns and libraries for state-management, data fetching, and cache management options, including pure React Context, react-tracked, react-query, and RTK-Q (Redux was already being used)

-  - [ ] not shying away from pure React Context (he was under the misapprehension that it causes everything below it in the tree to over-render, where as only those components that consume the context do so; additionally provided POC repo ctx-options to demonstrate common solutions and patterns for dealing with over-renders)
+  - [ ] clearing up misunderstandings that caused the team to shy away from pure React Context

-  - [ ] he setup a shared PostMan collection upon my request for the team
+  - [ ] provided clear POC repo [ctx-options](https://github.com/charlieargue/ctx-options) to demonstrate common state management solutions and patterns for dealing with React Context over-renders

-  - [ ] husky
+  - [ ] successfully pushing to setup a shared PostMan collection for the team

   - [ ] centralizing library exports and cheatsheets in a separate dev-tools repo